pitpit/Sublime-Text-2-URI/README.md

 ## Open a file traced in a Symfony2 Exception

-Override a file `app/Resources/TwigBundle/views/Exception/trace.html.twig` containing:
+Create a file `app/Resources/TwigBundle/views/Exception/trace.html.twig` containing:

     {% set replace = {"/mnt/workspace": "~/Workspace"} %}{# needed when the apache server do not use the same path tree than the developer desktop. ie: using VM) #}
     {% if trace.function %}